StimulCross/nestjs-lru-cache/README.md

 anyCustomProvider.getRandomNumber(); // -> 0.75334877023185987
 ```

-This will work as expected if you have the single instance of the class.
-But if you have multiple instances of the same class (e.g. `TRANSIENT` or `REQUEST` scoped), **they will use the shared cache by default**.
-In order to separate them, you need to apply the `@IsolatedCache` decorator on the class.
+This works as expected when you only have one instance of the class.
+However, if you create multiple instances of the same class (for example, using `TRANSIENT` scope), all instances will share the same cache by default.
+To ensure each instance maintains its own cache, you should apply the `@IsolatedCache` decorator at the class level.

 ### @IsolatedCache

-The `@IsolatedCache` decorator makes each class instance to use separate cache.
+The `@IsolatedCache` decorator ensures that each class instance maintains its own isolated cache, providing instance-specific caching behavior.

 ```ts
 import { Injectable } from '@nestjs/common';